juicedata/juicefs-csi-driver/docs/en/upgrade-csi-driver-from-0.9-to-0.10.md

 ## Method 2: Upgrade the whole cluster

+This option can be used if the application using JuiceFS is allowed to be suspended.

 ### 1. Stop all the applications using JuiceFS volume

 ### 2. Upgrade CSI driver